Elizabeth Boyd CQSW, MA, UKCP reg. Psychotherapist

 I then trained in Systemic Psychotherapy (a training which examines context and relational meaning) in the nineties and worked in the NHS with children, adolescents and families.

 I was a clinical supervisor and a theory tutor on the Masters course in Systemic Psychotherapy at the Tavistock alongside my NHS work over a ten year period.
-After a few years gap I have recently resumed my work as a clinical supervisor there.
+After a few years gap I resumed my work as a clinical supervisor there.
 I have delivered a number of trainings for professionals including on attachment, children’s mental health in schools, sexual abuse, self harm and signs of mental health difficulties.

 I have also been running a private practice seeing adults, adolescents, couples and families for a number of years.

 I have considerable experience as a supervisor and manager in an NHS mental health service.
 More recently I have worked as a senior manager in the NHS.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 UK Council for Psychotherapy

 The UK Council for Psychotherapy (UKCP) is a leading professional body for the education, training and regulation of psychotherapists and psychotherapeutic counsellors.
 Its register is accredited by the government's Professional Standards Authority.

 As part of its commitment to protect the public, it works to improve access to psychotherapy, to support and disseminate research, to improve standards and to respond effectively to complaints against its members.

 UKCP standards cover the range of different psychotherapies.
 Registration is obtained by training or accrediting with one of its member organisations, or by holding a European Certificate in Psychotherapy.
 Accredited by the Professional Standards Authority.